Graphs with $\chi=\Delta$ have big cliques: Introduction

 Most of our notation is standard, as in~\cite{IGT}.
-We write $K_t$ and $E_t$ to denote the complete and empty graphs on $t$ vertices, respectively.
+We write $K_t$ and $E_t$ to denote the complete and edgeless graphs on $t$ vertices, respectively.
+A subset of vertices $S$ is a \emph{clique} if $S$ induces a complete graph.
 We write $[n]$ to denote $\{1,\ldots,n\}$.
-The \textit{join} of disjoint graphs $G$ and $H$, denoted $\join{G}{H}$, is formed from $G+H$ by adding all edges with one endpoint in each of $G$ and $H$.
-For a vertex $v$ and a set $S$ (containing $v$ or not) we write $d_S(v)$ to denote $|S\cap N(v)|$.
-When vertices $x$ and $y$ are adjacent, we write $x\adj y$; otherwise $x\nonadj y$.
-Note that in a $\Delta$-critical graph, every vertex has degree $\Delta$ or $\Delta-1$.
-A vertex $v$ is \textit{high} if $d(v)=\Delta$ and \textit{low} otherwise.
+The \textit{join} of disjoint graphs $G$ and $H$, denoted $\join{G}{H}$, is formed from the disjoint union of $G$ and $H$ by adding all edges with one endpoint in each of $G$ and $H$.
+Two sets of vertices $R$ and $S$ in a graph $G$ are \emph{joined} if for every pair of distinct vertices $r, s$ with $r\in R$ and $s\in S$, the graph $G$ contains the edge $rs$.
+(Note that $R$ and $S$ need not be disjoint.)
+Subgraphs $A$ and $B$ of $G$ are \emph{joined} if $V(A)$ and $V(B)$ are joined.
+If $R$ and $S$ are joined to each other, we may also say that $R$ is \emph{complete} to $S$.